EarthScope/GeoLab/geolab-slim/build-custom-image.md

 ## Install pip packages

-To install packages for PyPI with pip, add the packages by editing the requirements.txt file.
+To install packages from PyPI with pip, add the packages by editing the requirements.txt file.
 For example, to install gnss-lib-py edit the file to add it.

 ```txt
 # --- EarthScope ---